robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.6.1 =
+* Updated translation files
+* Added a filter for already logged in message on recover password form: wppb_recover_password_already_logged_in
+* We now process only the submitted form so we can have multiple forms on the same page

+= 2.6.0 =
+* Compatibility with WPML for login widget/shortcode error messages
+* Small change to meta name generation function that could eliminate a notice on some setups
+* Updated translation files

 = 2.5.9 =
 * Fixed a issue with a database error that happened in certain conditions
 * Compatibility with Captcha by BestWebSoft latest version